getsolus/solus-site.github.io/content/branding.md

 ### Copyright

 - Budgie Logo: CC-BY-SA-4.0.
 Original work by Yuri Henrique, modified by Solus.
-- "Budgie Desktop" Name: Copyright © 2014-2020 Solus Project.
+- "Budgie Desktop" Name: Copyright © 2014-2021 Solus Project.
 All Rights Reserved.
-- Solus Logo: Copyright © 2016-2020 Solus Project.
+- Solus Logo: Copyright © 2016-2021 Solus Project.
-- “Solus” Name: Copyright © 2011-2020 Solus Project.
+- “Solus” Name: Copyright © 2011-2021 Solus Project.

 ### Licensing

-Solus Project permits the usage of our brand assets, specifically the usage of the terms “Budgie Desktop”, “Solus”, and the associated Solus image(s) and/or logo(s) for non-commerical use only.
+Solus Project permits the usage of our brand assets, specifically the usage of the terms “Budgie Desktop”, “Solus”, and the associated Solus image(s) and/or logo(s) **for non-commerical use only**.
 The distribution of modified Solus ISOs, for commercial or non-commercial purposes, is not permitted.
 If you require access to a modified Solus ISO for a specific reason, e.g. distribution via magazine, then contact us for further discussion.
 Usage of our term(s) and/or associated image(s) / logo(s) does not and should not suggest endorsement or sponsorship by Solus Project.
 Solus Project reserves the right to cancel, modify, or change the permission in our policies at any time at its sole discretion.